gautham2k3/POLY-MOD-1/README.md

 # NFT Collection Deployment and Transfer
-## Goerli to Mumbai Bridge
+> Goerli to Mumbai Bridge

 ## Description

 This project involves the deployment of a 5-item NFT collection using Bing AI-generated images.
 The NFTs are stored on IPFS using pinata.cloud, and an ERC721A contract is deployed to the Goerli Ethereum Testnet.
 The contract includes functionalities such as minting, transferring, and mapping the NFTs.
-The NFT collection is further mapped using the Polygon network's token mapper for visualization.

 ## Getting Started